arzwa/MultilocusIsland/docs/draft-hapdip2.md

 Other parameter settings are $Ls = 0.8, L=40, m/s=0.2, u=0.005s$.
 ](/home/arthur_z/vimwiki/build/img/2023-05-03/domdriftdist.svg){#fig:driftdist}

-We find that the remarkable accuracy of the heuristic multilocus diffusion approximation observed in @sachdeva2022 extends to the case with dominance.
+Similar to @sachdeva2022, we find that the heuristic multilocus diffusion approximation obtained by substituting $m_e$ for $m$ in the single-locus diffusion theory yields remarkably accurate predictions to the multilocus model outlined in @sec:model.
 Indeed, even in parameter regimes where the approximation is expected to break down ($Ls$ appreciable with $L$ small and $s$ large, small population size) we obtain good predictions (@fig:Lsdom).
 Not only can we reliably obtain the expected frequency of alleles on the island, we also obtain very good predictions for the entire allele frequency distribution as observed in individual-based simulations (@fig:driftdist).
-The bistability observed in the deterministic model, in particular when local adaptation is recessive ($h=1$), manifests as multimodality in the equilibrium allele frequency distribution.
+The sharp swamping thresholds observed in the deterministic model, in particular with recessive local adaptation ($h=1$), correspond to strongly bimodal allele frequency distributions in the model with drift.
-Although the equilibrium allele frequency distribution should be independent of the initial condition (the individual-based model can be thought of as an ergodic Markov chain on the space of $N$ $L$-locus genotypes), for appreciable
-$Ls$, the observed allele frequency distribution in any finite-time simulation can depend strongly on the initial conditions (that is, as $Ls$ increases, stochastic jumps between the different modes of the $L$-dimensional joint allele frequency distribution become increasingly less likely, and occur on time scales that are neither biologically relevant nor computationally feasible).
-The fixed point iteration will in that case converge to an expectation computed near one of the modes of the allele frequency distribution (see
-@fig:bifurcation for an illustration).
+As described in more detail in @sec:init, this may render our numerical approaches sensitive to the initilization of the island population.
 Throughout, we shall assume a scenario of secondary contact, so that the island starts as fixed for the locally beneficial allele at all loci.
-We note, however, that if different initial conditions are of interest, our simulations suggest that the numerical approach remains accurate.
-Furthermore, we can use the method to characterize the parameter regime in which the detailed history of the population is likely to matter for the evolution and maintenance of locally beneficial variation.

 The general effects of genetic drift are as expected, in that the barrier effect is considerably reduced as $N_e$ decreases (@fig:drift).